 Provisioning of CC-intercept at the AF is service specific and not covered in the present document.

-7.9.1.2.2 Provisioning of the IRI-POI in AAnF
+7.9.1.2.2 Provisioning of the IRI-POI and IRI-TF in AAnF

-The IRI-POI present in the AAnF is provisioned over LI_X1 by the LIPF using the X1 protocol as described in clause 5.2.2.
+The IRI-POI and IRI-TF present in the AAnF are provisioned over LI_X1 by the LIPF using the X1 protocol as described in clause 5.2.2.

-The IRI-POI in the AAnF shall support the following target identifier formats:
+The IRI-POI and IRI-TF in the AAnF shall support the following target identifier formats:

 - SUPI, given in either SUPIIMSI or SUPINAI formats as defined in ETSI TS 103 120 [6] clause C.2.

-Table 7.9.1.2-1 shows the minimum details of the LI_X1 ActivateTask message used for provisioning the IRI POI in the AAnF.
+Table 7.9.1.2-1 shows the minimum details of the LI_X1 ActivateTask message used for provisioning the IRI-POI and IRI-TF in the AAnF.

 Table 7.9.1.2-1: ActivateTask message for the IRI-POI in the AAnF